Modified Axelrod Model Showing Opinion Convergence And Polarization In Realistic Scale-Free Networks: Deficiencies Of The Axelrod Model And Our Remedy

 \section{Deficiencies Of The Axelrod Model And Our Remedy}

 The Axelrod model is simple and useful in opinion dynamics.
-However, it has several deficiencies.
-We point them out and report ways to modify the model to make it more realistic below.
+However, it has several deficiencies even though being realistic was not the original goal of the Axelrod model.
+We now point them out and report ways to modify the model so as to produce an increasingly polarized opinion distribution that is robust under small changes in tunable parameters.